UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 ## 5\.
 Scoring your model

-In the classification setting, the `score()` function gives the accuracy of the model, i.e., proportion of correctly predicted observations.
+In the classification setting, the `.score()` function gives the accuracy of the model, i.e., proportion of correctly predicted observations.

 <center>